draconisPW/PWMAngband/docs/hacking/modifying.rst

   possible to add new properties to this file and expect to have any effect, but it is possible to change how existing properties work.

+..

 object_power.txt
   This file contains formulas for calculating power of objects (used in determining prices and generating random artifacts).
-You should only change this file if you understand the way they are used (defined in src/obj-power.c).
+You should only change this file if you understand the way they are used (defined in obj-power.c).

+..

 player_timed.txt
   This file defines some of the properties of timed effects (such as haste and confusion) that can apply to the player.
 It chiefly contains the messages on changes in these effects, and player attributes which prevent the effects.
-  To add new timed effects or change the way existing ones operate, you will have to alter src/list-player-timed.h and probably other files, and re-compile the game.
+  To add new timed effects or change the way existing ones operate, you will have to alter list-player-timed.h and probably other files, and re-compile the game.

+..

 projection.txt
   This file contains a lot of the defining information about projections -